Arthur Frederick Henry Bull, born 1867 in St Pancras

 Childhood and education

-Arthur was the son of a commercial traveller but appears to have lost his father in the year that he was born.
+Arthur was the son of a commercial traveler but appears to have lost his father in the year that he was born.

 The 1871 Census has his family at 8 Park Street, (adjacent to Regents Park), Marylebone, London.
 At that time it comprised -